MarciaFG/SciFlows-notebooks/README.md

-# skill-flow
+# SciFlows Web Application
-Academic Mobility Flows (1980-2022)
+Academic Mobility Flows Explorer (1980-2022)
-Global Talent Flows: The Academic Mobility Flows Webtool
 Author: Marcia R. Ferreira (Complexity Science Hub Vienna & TU Wien)

-The best way to send information is to wrap it up in a person.
+"The best way to send information is to wrap it up in a person."

 (Julius Robert Oppenheimer, 1948)

 How do academic talents travel around the world?
 Where do researchers go when they change affiliations?
 And where do they come from?